AbhiAgarwal/gallatin/Classes/Becoming Global/Class4/README.md

 Indography considers literary and non-literary representations of Indians in early modern English writing in relation to processes of globalization and race formation.

+Interesting to see how much people wanted to understand the world and explore.
+If anything this started the age and inspiration to explore and seek foreign lands, and to try and study them.
+Seems like they made a lot of hypothesis on what these foreign lands would be, and when they arrived they tried to match their hypothesis.

 - Christopher Columbus and the Enterprise of the Indies (excerpts from travel logs)